matrix-org/matrix.org/content/blog/2025/10/2025-10-29-conference-wrap-up.md

 But all the goodwill in the world won't go anywhere without the finances to rent a venue, get catering, and cover the general expenses to organize a conference.
 We also owe this conference to the sponsors who showed up en masse to support the event!
 Our gratitude goes particularly to:

 - Our Anchor and Video sponsor [Element](https://element.io/).
-You can find [their Keynote, _The Element Update: Shininess, Scalability and Sustainability_ on our YouTube channel](https://www.youtube.com/watch?v=TZgcdgv2NXk&list=PLl5dnxRMP1hUgnYEbpEsEEhIqY_KlO3NG&index=27).
+You can find [their Keynote, _The Element Update: Shininess, Scalability, and Sustainability_ on our YouTube channel](https://www.youtube.com/watch?v=TZgcdgv2NXk&list=PLl5dnxRMP1hUgnYEbpEsEEhIqY_KlO3NG&index=27).
 - Our Champion sponsors [Rocket.Chat](https://rocket.chat), [Automattic](https://automattic.com/), [Connect2x](https://timmy-messenger.de/), [Famedly](https://www.famedly.com/)
 - Our Sustaining sponsors [ERCOM](https://cds.thalesgroup.com/en/ercom), [Futurewei](https://www.futurewei.com/) and [RISE](https://www.rise-world.com/de/)

 {{ figure(
     img="/blog/img/conf25-rocket.chat-booth.webp"
     caption=""
     alt="A picture of the booth of one of the Conference sponsors, Rocket.Chat, staffed by two people.
-Two attendees are standign in front of the booth and asking questions to the staff.
+Two attendees are standing in front of the booth and asking questions to the staff.
 On the booth table there are Rocket.Chat branded T-shirts folded."
 ) }}

 If you missed the Conference, you will be able watch the videos on demand and find the talks slides on the [Conference website](https://conference.matrix.org/watch) right after we finish adding the photos.
 In the meantime you can find them on [our YouTube Channel](https://www.youtube.com/watch?v=Hvdlk3kz4wY&list=PLl5dnxRMP1hUgnYEbpEsEEhIqY_KlO3NG) and on the Chaos Computer Club's [streaming platform](https://media.ccc.de/c/matrix-conf-2025).